 Criminal Investigators are responsible for investigating serious crimes against persons as well as property crimes, normally referred to as Part 1 Crimes.
 In addition, investigators are responsible for the investigation of other crimes including credit card fraud, bad checks, and other similar crimes.
 The Investigators are on-call and assist the Uniform Division when requested.
 The unit has a specialized investigator who primarily handles juvenile cases which range from runaway/missing juveniles, juveniles victims and juvenile offenders.

 The department coordinates a number of in-service and supplemental trainings throughout the year, in addition to the mandated Ohio Peace Officer Training Academy requirements.
 Springfield Township has a number of certified instructors in several different areas of expertise which contribute to the success of the training objectives, as well as minimizing liability issues associated with law enforcement.

 Advanced training of personnel is an on-going process in order to bring the latest technology and methods of crime prevention.
 Several members of the management team are graduates of the Police Executive Leadership College.
-Police Chief Robert Browder and Assistant Chief Rick Bley are also graduates of the FBI National Academy.
+Police Chief Rick Bley is also a graduate of the FBI National Academy.

 Many officers are cross-trained and certified as first-responders, meaning they are able to perform life-saving techniques in an emergency.